Zylence/10-fast-fingers-typing-bot-lightning_fingers/README.md

 3.
-   + In case you are not already using [Google Chrome](https://www.google.com/intl/en_en/chrome/), download it, otherwise the bot won't work.
+   + I recommend using [Google Chrome](https://www.google.com/intl/en_en/chrome/), it may not work with other browsers.

 4.